connorlubsen/connorlubsen.github.io/index.md

 _Aug 2022 – Present_
 - Oversaw Experiments in the Teton Experimental Laboratory for economics research.
 - Research Assistant on the WYAct EPSCoR grant, helping Wyoming anticipate climate change impacts on water resources in the state.

-**Allstate Insurance Corporation**
-Product and Data Analyst
-_Jan 2022 – Aug 2022_
-- Created analytical breakdowns of current trends in the insurance market of Texas to aid in decision making for navigating the economic environment.
-- Built custom tracking tool to oversee the performance of certain lines and products in their new implementations throughout Texas.
-- Used a background in economics to identify corollary trends within products/lines and macroeconomic environment indicators.

 * * *